Development

 - Prefer

-npm run runtime:matrixwhen changing templates, prompts, package-manager behavior, or generated runtime surfaces. - If you touch microfrontend templates, validate the generated
+npm run runtime:matrixwhen changing templates, prompts, package-manager behavior, or generated runtime surfaces. - Use

 devworkflow, not just build output. - If you touch docs or release notes, rerun